 Scottish Borders Census Information

 The Scottish Population Census is a key source of demographic data which produces useful outputs at various geographic levels.
 It is conducted once every 10 years and the data take around another two years before they are released to the public.
-The most recent Census was in 2011.

-The smallest building block for Census based profiles is the Census Output Area.
+The smallest building block for Census-based profiles is the Census Output Area.
 These are areas of at least 50 people that are used for collecting and analysing the Census.

 All Area Profiles use Census data, sometimes combined with data from other official statistics providers, as the means for obtaining accurate population and household estimates about communities.